HarmoWatch/ngx-redux-core/README.md

 - support lazy loaded modules
 - check if the return type of the action could be automatically the payload of the action
+- create pipe to access state directly from the view

 ## Usage